Spin echo: Fast spin echo

-Fast spin echo (FAISE or FSE, ref 65bis), also called turbo spin echo (TSE) is an MRI sequence that results in fast scan times.
+Fast spin echo (RARE, FAISE or FSE), also called turbo spin echo (TSE) is an MRI sequence that results in fast scan times.
 In this sequence, several 180 refocusing radio-frequency pulses are delivered during each echo time (TR) interval, and the phase-encoding gradient is briefly switched on between echoes.

 The FSE/TSE pulse sequence superficially resembles a conventional spin-echo (CSE) sequence in that it uses a series of 180º-refocusing pulses after a single 90º-pulse to generate a train of echoes.
 The FSE/TSE technique, however, changes the phase-encoding gradient for each of these echoes (a conventional multi-echo sequence collects all echoes in a train with the same phase encoding).
 As a result of changing the phase-encoding gradient between echoes, multiple lines of k-space (i.e., phase-encoding steps) can be acquired within a given repetition time (TR).
-Because of multiple phase-encoding lines are acquired during each TR interval, FSE/TSE techniques may significantly reduce imaging time.
+As multiple phase-encoding lines are acquired during each TR interval, FSE/TSE techniques may significantly reduce imaging time.

-65-bis - Ph.
-MELKI, R.V.
-MULKERN, L.P.
-PANYCH, F.A.
-JOLESZ.

-Comparing Spin Echo Sequences with the FAISE Method.

-J. Magn.
-Reson.
-Imag.
-1991; 1:319-326.

-65-Ter Ph.
-MELKI, F.A.
-JOLESZ, R.V.
-MULKERN.

-Partial RF echo planar with the FAISE method: Experimental and theoritical assessment of image artifacts.

-Mag.
-Res.
-Med.
-1992; 26:328-341.

-65-Quatro - Ph.
-MELKI, F.A.
-JOLESZ, R.V.
-MULKERN.

-Partial RF echo planar imaging with the FAISE method: Contrast equivalence with spin echo sequences.

-Mag.
-Res.
-Med.
-1992; 26:342-354.